Last Updated on 2022-07-20 by Joop Beris

 This gallery will make you feel old if you are old enough to remember when this was new!

 It’s all in the mind

-When I commented to a friend recently that I was feeling old, she pointed out that I am not old yet.
+When I commented to someone recently that I was feeling old, she pointed out that I am not old yet.
 She was right, of course.
 At 45 years old, I am middle aged at most.
 More importantly, feeling old is only in the mind.
 I need to re-frame my thinking.
 It’s not that I became old and lost touch with modern music and films.
 As I got older, I simply didn’t value those things as I used to.
 For teenagers, music and film are very important but growing up means a shift in focus.
 Career and family, especially children, take center stage.
 And it’s not that I dislike all modern music, I just become more selective in what I listen to.
 I consume things differently.